sal0max/currencies/CONTRIBUTING.md

 2. Only contribute, if you are committed to translate the **majority** of strings.
 No one wants an app, which is a mix of English and the native language.

-Translations can be provided via Weblate: https://weblate.bubu1.eu/projects/currencies/
+Translations can be provided via <a href="https://weblate.bubu1.eu/engage/currencies/">Weblate</a>.